OniAkuma96/Milestone-project---The-Church-of-Iron/readme.md

 ## Testing

 - Throughout the building process I have been using chrome so I know for sure everything is working as intended in google chrome browser.
 I have also tested on Firefox and Edge to ensure everything loads properly and works as intended.

+- Next I tested everything on my phone to make sure everything was good even though I had used chrome inspect feature to test different screen sizes just to make sure.

+- Lastly I used an iPad mini for tablet testing.

+- Tested HTML code in W3 validator and passed.

+- Tested CSS code in Jigsaw validator and passed.

 ### User Stories Tests